 Amy began her career in early childhood education where she specialized in imaginative play and creative movement.
 Years later she was able to combine her love of Yoga and children by completing the Next Generation Yoga Teacher Training for 2-7 yr. olds.
 Feeling an instant connection to the NGY Philosophy, and with the support of NGY Founder Jodi Komitor, the amazing NGY Trainers and NGY Teacher Community, she soon also completed the NGY Teacher Training for 8-13 yr. olds, and the NGY Teacher Training for School-Based Educators – Online.

-Feeling a strong calling to share Yoga & Mindfulness within the classroom setting, she jumped at the opportunity to complete the NGY Train-the-Trainer program and now leads the NGY Teacher Training for School-Based Educators – LIVE! on the East Coast.
-She is thrilled to be able to share techniques and tools with educators that help cultivate a positive & healthy school environment, manage stress and reduce anxiety, and promote empathy & tolerance towards others.
+Wanting to continue to share Yoga & Mindfulness with those working within the classroom/education setting, she jumped at the opportunity to complete the NGY Train-the-Trainer program and now leads the NGY Teacher Training for School-Based Educators – LIVE! and NGY Teacher Training for School-Based Educators – Online.
+She is thrilled to be able to share techniques and tools with educators that help cultivate a positive & healthy school environment, manage stress and reduce anxiety for students and teachers, and promote empathy & tolerance towards others.

-Amy lives in Ambler, PA with her husband Justin, daughters Zoey & Ava, turtle Oswald and cat Preston.
-She loves hanging out with her family, the library, comic books, long walks, the smell of coffee, volunteering, and learning new things.
+Amy lives in Ambler, PA with her husband, two daughters, and turtle Oswald.
+She loves hanging out with her family, exploring flea markets and the library, comic books, the smell of coffee, volunteering in her community and schools, and learning new things.
 She is incredibly grateful to be a part of a supportive community of Yogis, to share her love of Yoga with others, and to have the opportunity to do meaningful work that she loves.